ibm-cloud-docs/account/catalog-cross-validation.md

 1. Click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) > **Manage** > **Access (IAM)** > **Trusted profiles**.
 1. Click **Create**.
 1. Enter a name for the trusted profile, such as the name of your private catalog.
-1. Enter a description, such as "This trusted profile authorizes a private catalog in another account to validate a product and run security and compliance scans in this account".
+1. Enter a description, such as `This trusted profile authorizes a private catalog in another account to validate a product and run security and compliance scans in this account`.
 Then, click **Continue**.
 1. Select **{{site.data.keyword.cloud}} services** and enter the `Catalog CRN` that you copied.

    {{site.data.keyword.cloud_notm}} services, like the Catalog Management service, are static identities that don't use conditions to establish trust.
 Instead, you establish trust by using the CRN to create a direct link between the profile and a service instance.